ii/coredns/plugin/reload/README.md

 The reloads are graceful - you should not see any loss of service when the reload happens.
 Even if the new Corefile has an error, CoreDNS will continue to run the old config and an error message will be printed to the log.
+But see the Bugs section for failure modes.

 In some environments (for example, Kubernetes), there may be many CoreDNS instances that started very near the same time and all share a common